About us

 Edith Tanner

-"My most important concern is to help relatives and those affected to cope with everyday life with less stress.
-The APW network is a great help here."
+"My main goal is to help relatives and those affected manage everyday life with less stress.
+The APW network is an invaluable support in this."

 Department descriptions